Goel (Judaism): The blood-avenger in rabbinic tradition

-Jewish tradition has also attributed the blood avenger role in modern times to a prosecuting attorney, who pleads on behalf of the victim the case against the criminal.
-Thus, he is responsible for bringing the offender to court, finding evidence against him, presenting the case to the court, and collecting damages from the offender.
-It is also his task to argue against any attempts to pardon the sinner.
-It is presumed that the court would be the party who would avenge the wrongful death via the imposition of the death penalty, though Deuteronomy 13:9 suggests that the witness to an offense and afterward the whole of the people would carry out the penalty of death by stoning.
+Jewish tradition has also attributed the blood avenger role in modern times to a prosecuting attorney, who pleads on behalf of the victim in the case against the criminal.
+Thus, he is responsible for bringing the offender to court, finding evidence against him, presenting the case, and collecting damages from the offender.
+His task is also to argue against any attempts to pardon the sinner.
+It is presumed that the court would be the party who would avenge the wrongful death via the imposition of the death penalty, though Deuteronomy 13:9 suggests that the witness to an offence and afterward the whole of the people would carry out the penalty of death by stoning.